krishansubudhi/gendered-pronoun-resolution/readme.md

 Conclusion: Multiprocess traning is faster than single process training.
 NCCL is faster then GLOO.
 In V100s, NCCL with two processes only consumed 61% of single node time while GLOO took 75% of single node time which is still faster but not very efficient.

 Hence rest of the experiments will be done with NCCL backend only.

+The reason why FP16 is slower in K80s is because tesor cores are present only for V100s.
+Possibly the monkey patching is worsening performance in K80s.
+Needs more testing.

 ### Performance with multi node